Daniel451/BachelorThesis/README.md

 ##### Trained Networks

 I will release trained neural networks shortly.
-That way you will be able to load pre-trained networks to test on your own data.
+This will enable anyone to load the pre-trained network and test it on your own data.